- What characteristics make a good family dog?

 To help you ensure you find the best match for your family, we've created this guide to the best dog breeds for families.
 Keep reading for helpful advice and to learn which breeds are more predisposed to love family life.

-What characteristics makes a good family dog?
+What characteristics make a good family dog?

 First and foremost, it's generally less about the breed of your dog and more about their individual personality.
 If you're looking to share your home with both pup and child, your chosen dog should possess the following characteristics: